Ashel1/WhatToWatch/Sprint2.md

 Date: 4th March 2022

-<h1>A Demo of the What2Watch Platform Front-end with testing</h1>
+<h1>A Demo of the What2Watch Platform Front-end & Backend Integration</h1

-<h1>A Demo of the What2Watch Platform Back-end with the developed APIs</h1>